maartenzam/interactive-publication/src/pages/file-formats-guidelines.md

 ## Raster graphics if you must

-Sometimes vector graphics are not an option, and you need to work with <span class="internal-link">[raster images](raster-images)</span>.
+Sometimes vector graphics are not an option, and you need to work with <span class="internal-link">[bitmap images](bitmap-images)</span>.
 Here are some guidelines for that situation.

 Print publications are often printed on 300 dpi.
 The needed resolution for your raster graphics depends on the physical size of printed graphic (in centimeters), but the best option is to use a pixel count that is as high as possible.
 Ask your printer what dimensions (in pixels) the graphic should have, or **try a few proof prints** to make sure the resolution works for the print.